Edward J. Kionka

 He spent the 1972–73 academic year in residence at Columbia University Law School in New York, where he was the Krulewitch Fellow.
 He received his Master of Laws degree from Columbia in 1974.

 After serving as assistant dean and assistant professor of law at the University of Illinois College of Law from 1967 to 1971, and as an instructor at the University of Michigan Law School (1964–65) and at Columbia University Law School (1962), Mr. Kionka was selected by Dean Hiram Lesar as a member of the founding faculty of Southern Illinois University School of Law, where he taught from 1973 (teaching the first class ever held in the law school) until 2003.
 His primary fields are torts, evidence, and appellate courts and practice, but he has also taught civil procedure, insurance law, legal writing, advanced appellate advocacy, remedies, legal profession, and federal courts.
 He served for a year as associate dean (1984–85), and briefly as acting dean (summer 1985).
-Although he retired from full-time teaching at SIU Law School in 2003, he maintains his office there and continues his academic work, including writing law books and articles.
+Although he retired from full-time teaching at SIU Law School in 2003, he continues to pursue his academic work, including writing law books and articles.
 Since retirement, he has also been a visiting professor at other law schools, including Washington University (St. Louis), St. Louis University, Emory University, McGeorge School of Law, the University of San Diego, the University of Hawaii, Northern Illinois University, the University of Georgia, Stetson University College of Law, and, in 2018-19, at Florida A&M University College of Law, teaching Civil Procedure and Evidence.

 From 1962 to 1964, Mr. Kionka was an associate with a Chicago law firm.
 He practiced in 1971–72 as a partner in the Belleville, Illinois law firm of Norton and Kionka.
 The firm limited its practice to civil (tort) litigation on behalf of plaintiffs.
 Although he left the firm in fall 1972 to return to his academic career, he continued to work with the firm on a limited basis until Mr. Norton’s death in May 1993.
 In addition to doing the firm’s appellate work, his work at the trial level focused on legal issues, such as pleadings, motions, evidence, jury instructions, and the like.
 He also has done similar work for other attorneys and law firms.
 Since retirement from full-time teaching, he has continued his appellate and trial consulting practice.